5 minute read

-From Shymkent to the Uzbek boder
+From Shymkent to the Uzbek Border

 Don’t take a taxi from the station to the border as you will invariably be ripped off.
-It should cost around 2,000 for the 2 hour trip to the border checkpoint.
+It should cost around 2,000 for the two-hour trip to the border checkpoint.
 Go to the bus station on Prospect Respubliki where you can get a shared taxi or minibus to the border.

 The Pokrovskoe Border

 There will be plenty of taxis waiting to take you the 10km into Tashkent.
-Expect to pay between 50,000 and 100,000 som ($5 to $10).
+Expect to pay between 50,000 and 100,000 Som ($5 to $10).

-Be aware that some types of painkillers are illegal in Uzbekistan; however the checks have become a lot less stringent since the introduction of VISA free travel for many citizens.
+Be aware that some types of painkillers are illegal in Uzbekistan; however the checks have become a lot less stringent since the introduction of visa free travel for many citizens.

-Steve Rohan, originally from England, has lived in China for over six years.
-He has lived in the frozen city of Harbin, the ancient capital of Luoyang and now resides in the tropical paradise of Sanya on Hainan Island.
+About the author: Steve Rohan, originally from England, has lived in China for over six years.
+He has lived in the frozen city of Harbin, the ancient capital of Luoyang, the tropical paradise of Sanya and Hong Kong.

 He has travelled extensively across Europe and Asia, mostly by train, and has written about his travels for this blog as well as self-publishing his first book, Siberian Odyssey.